niilante/FFCK/docs/FAQ/FAQ.md

 You can install extensions in Fennec by installing [this](https://tools.taskcluster.net/index/project.mobile.fenix.v2.fennec-production/latest) into your Fennec, however this does not come without any [drawbacks](https://old.reddit.com/r/firefox/comments/d2hww8/fenix_have_supported_addons/).

 ### I can't see any pictures after I used "save image as" option, what can I do?

-Windows, Linux and MacOS (by defaault) does not support the format and that's basically the reason why you can't open .webp with the integrated tools to view images.
-This is also not really a Firefox problem, the problem is that Adobe does not supports the [WebP](http://www.telegraphics.com.au/sw/product/WebPFormat) standard.
-You can open such formats with e.g. GIMP, a solution for Photoshop users would be to add a filter for this format.
+Windows, Linux and MacOS (by defaault) does not support the format and that's basically the reason why you can't open .webp with the integrated tools to view webp images.
+This is not really a Firefox problem, the problem is that Adobe does not supports the [WebP](http://www.telegraphics.com.au/sw/product/WebPFormat) standard (most apps using the Adobe standards/implementations).
+However, you can open such formats with free programs e.g. GIMP.
+A solution for Photoshop users would be to add a filter for this format.
+In our configuration we enforced (by default) to save images only as .jpg, .jpeg etc. to workaround this.

+### About:config filtering with Nightly Builds

+The old syntax `about:config?filter=bookmarks` [does not work anymore](https://old.reddit.com/r/firefox/comments/d6alv2/aboutconfig_filter_in_nightly/), this is not a bug but was disabled due to several concerns, see [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1501450).
+The new filtering syntax is `chrome://global/content/config.xul?filter=/abc|def/` (_yes, it's "chrome" but it works in Firefox too_).